nukeknurs/Article_recognition/README.md

-# PDF-reader
+# QARwD - Quick Article Recognition with DOI
- Can find a name of PDF if it has DOI inside.
+ Can find anything about given article in PDF format if it has DOI inside.